-The Iron Islands are small, barely-fertile rocks with few safe harbours.
+The Iron Islands are small, barely-fertile rocks with few safe harbors.
 The seas around the islands are stormy, frequently wreaking havoc with their considerable force.

 - Main article: Ironborn

 The inhabitants of these harsh isles are known as ironmen, especially by the rest of Westeros, but they also call themselves the ironborn.
 They are men of the sea, and their naval supremacy was once unmatched.
 They are considered independent, fierce and sometimes cruel.
 They live in a harsh land and they hold no love for the peoples of the mainland and their soft green ways.
 The Faith of the Seven of the Andals and the old gods find small favor with the ironborn, as their allegiance is given to their native Drowned God.
 Because of the scarcity of the Faith, there are few knights in the islands; known knights include Ser Harras Harlaw and Ser Aladale Wynch.
 Many ironborn believe in returning to the Old Way of reaving and paying the iron price.